Zull4h/Stick-Hero-Clone/README.md

 # Stick-Hero-Clone
-to play use Space button
+To play use Space button